 Days before the Nov.
 5 presidential election, thousands gathered at Freedom Plaza for the Women’s March, which has happened annually since 2017.
 This year, demonstrators rallied on Nov.
 2 in support of Vice President Kamala Harris, packing Pennsylvania Avenue before marching to the Ellipse, which overlooks the White House.
 Organizers estimated that 10,000 people participated in the march.

 The Women’s March began in 2017 as a response to former President Donald Trump’s election.
 Activists organized rallies on Jan.
 21, 2017, the day after Trump’s inauguration.
 While D.C. was home to the main protest, concurrent rallies were held across the country and on seven continents—including Antarctica.
-An estimated 450,000 people attended the first march in D.C., and between three and five million people participated in rallies across the country, making it the largest single-day protest in U.S. history.
+An estimated 450,000 people attended the first march in D.C., and between three and five million people participated in rallies across the country, making it, at the time, the largest single-day protest in U.S. history.

 Ahead of Saturday’s march, the Voice spoke to Rachel Carmona, the executive director of the Women’s March.
 Carmona is also the founder of Women’s March Win, the organization’s Political Action Committee that endorses and financially supports feminist candidates.